skgitprofile/DARPA-HybridMethods/README.md

   turbulent fluid motion which is strongly coupled with other multi-physics processes such as convection, particle-transport, sea-ice interaction etc. The governing equations of some of these interactions are well known while others are difficult to derive from first principles.
   The unknown parts are often parametrized empiriacally.
 This physics based approach allows for simulation of the climate system using high performance codes (HPC) on state-of-the-art supercomputers.
 Fully resolved simulations are prohibively expensive due to the large degrees of freedom that are exicted.
 Therefore,
   high fidelity accurate simulations are limited to short time windows.
-Although, coarse grids can be used to simulate the climate on the fastest supercomputers available today, their accuracy is severely delpleted due the absence (or inaccurate models) of sub-grid scale processes that interact with atmospheric circulation.
+Although, coarse grids can be used to simulate the climate on the fastest supercomputers available today, their accuracy is severely delpleted due to the absence of sub-grid scale processes (or inaccurate models) that interact with atmospheric circulation.
 Our project employs techniques from data assimilation and machine learning to learn the correction for the coarse-resolution simulation with respect to high-resolution simulation.
 The application of this correction to coarse models improves their predictions and makes them comparable to the high-resolution counterpart.
 An additional goal is to develop methods that require minimal changes to the highly scalable HPC solvers.